cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 The default [shader](https://docs.unity3d.com/ScriptReference/Shader.html) assigned to the `VideoScreen` object needs to be replaced with an `Unlit/Texture` shader.
 This will remove the need for the screen to be lit by an in-game light.

-> **Important:** By default the `Unlit/Texture` shader is not included in project bulds.
-We need to manually add include in the project settings
+> **Important:** By default, the `Unlit/Texture` shader is not included in project builds.
+We need to manually include it in the project settings
 >
 > Open the `Edit` menu in the Unity Editor and select `Project Settings`
 >